2211064636/Introduction_to_Computational_Science/README.md

-# These are the assignments of Introduction to computational science in UVA.
+# Introduction to computational science
-Mainly build deterministic and stochastic models for simulating the disease spreading
+Modelling and Simulation, spreading of infectious disease, SIR model and variants, ODE, PDE, CAs, Networks, ABM.
+Acquired knowledge will be applied in in a number of lab assignments, covering the whole chain from model description and simulation,  model verification and validation, to data gathering and analysis .